AmmarYasserAllaithy/AmmarYasserAllaithy/README.md

 | Database | `SQL` `SQLite` `Room` `Firebase` `Exposed` `PostgreSQL` |
 | Other | `Linux` `Git` `Termux` `Shell script` `Network+` `JSON` |
 | Fields of Knowledge | `Python` `C++` `C#` `Php` `PL/SQL` `PhpMyAdmin` `MySQL` `Photoshop` `Adobe XD` `OpenCV` |

-👯 I’m looking to collaborate on an open-source linux distro or utility software.

-⚡ Fun fact: *Never repeat twice, Automate!*

-> _Don't pray for an easy life, pray for the strength to endure a difficult one._